Ovarian Cysts

 There are several types of ovarian cysts, including:

 Most ovarian cysts are harmless and resolve on their own.
-However, if you experience any of the following, consult an ovarian cyst specialist:
+However, if you experience any of the following, consult an ovarian cyst specialists:

 Treatment for ovarian cysts depends on the type, size, and symptoms.
 Most ovarian cysts go away on their own without treatment.
 However, in some cases, medical intervention may be necessary.